esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

     - HAL drivers usually take ownership of peripherals accessed via the PAC
     - here we take all the peripherals from the PAC to pass them to the HAL drivers later
 - `let system = peripherals.SYSTEM.split();`
-    - sometimes a peripheral (here the System peripheral) are coarse grained and don't exactly fit the HAL drivers - so here we split the System peripheral into smaller pieces which get passed to the drivers
+    - sometimes a peripheral (here the System peripheral) is coarse-grained and doesn't exactly fit the HAL drivers - so here we split the System peripheral into smaller pieces which get passed to the drivers
 - `let clocks = ClockControl::boot_defaults(system.clock_control).freeze();`
-    - here we configure the system clocks - in this case we are fine with the defaults
+    - here we configure the system clocks - in this case, we are fine with the defaults
     - we freeze the clocks which means we cannot change them later
     - some drivers need a reference to the clocks to know how to calculate rates and durations
-- the next block of code instanciates some peripherals (namely Rtc and the two timer groups) to disable the watchdog which is armed after boot
+- the next block of code instantiates some peripherals (namely Rtc and the two timer groups) to disable the watchdog which is armed after boot
-    - without that code the SoC would reboot after some time
+    - without that code, the SoC would reboot after some time
     - there is another way to prevent the reboot: [feeding](https://docs.rs/esp32c3-hal/0.2.0/esp32c3_hal/prelude/trait._embedded_hal_watchdog_Watchdog.html#tymethod.feed) the watchdog
 - `loop {}`
     - since our function is supposed to never return we just "do nothing" in a loop